 Protection of brain cells (neurons)

-Damage to neurons may be due to stress, alcohol, narcotics, or other poisons.
+Damage to neurons may be caused by stress, alcohol, narcotics, or other poisons.
 Neuroprotective effect generally means a soothing effect on microglia (which are modified CNS-based macrophages that serve neurons, respond to brain defense and cleanse dead cells).

 It turns out that excessive activation of microglia damages the brain.
-Mental stress , neural poisons , autoimmune processes , stroke and other illnesses have common brain damage by activating microglia.
+Mental stress , nerve poison , autoimmune processes , stroke and other illnesses have common brain damage by activating microglia.
 The microglia sensitively responds to brain damage and even to mere mental overload.
 Microglia plays an immune and cleansing role in the brain.
-But in situations like brain stroke, hangover , or even mental stress from today's lifestyle, the microglie can not adjust its activation to do more harm than good.
-It is the microglia that is responsible for severe headaches in hangover and other situations.
+But in situations such as stroke, hangover , or even mental stress from today's lifestyle, the microglie can not adjust its activation to do more harm than good.
+It is the microglia that is responsible for the painful headache in the hangover and in other situations.

 Neuroprotective effects of ginseng

 This effect has been extensively investigated in the ginseng model adaptogen ( Zhang2008pgg , Li2007peg , Wu2007deg , Lin2007gra , Liao2002neg ) and has been found with other adaptogens.
 In all these cases, neuroprotective ginseng-type adaptogens have a chance to help.

 Ginseng contains substances that have the ability to calm the microglia and therefore have a positive effect on hangover, traumatic injury (trauma, shaking of the brain), and other conditions mentioned above.
 The way this panaxoside achieves is also related to the immunomodulatory and anti-inflammatory effects of ginseng.